Is God calling you to “Do A New Thing”?

 What are we seeking?

 We are looking for project proposals from congregations, specialized ministries and Ministry Areas.
-We would like to support initiatives that are about increasing the vitality of your congregations, strengthening discipleship in Jesus Christ and engaging those outside your walls.
+We would like to support initiatives that are about increasing the vitality of your congregations, strengthening discipleship in Jesus Christ, building relationships, are experimental or exploratory in nature, and are aimed at engaging those outside your walls.

-Mission Partnership Support – Short Term and Long Term (Synodical and National Endowment Funds)
+- Mission Partnership Support – Long Term (Programming taking place over the course of two or more years, support by Synodical and National Endowment Funds)

 Mission Partnership grants can support applications that: